qntm/t-a-i/README.md

 ### tai.oneToMany

 These conversions treat the relationship between Unix and TAI as one-to-many.
 An instant in Unix time may correspond to 0, 1 or 2 instants in TAI.
+During an inserted leap second, Unix time **overruns, instantaneously backtracks, and repeats itself**.

 #### tai.oneToMany.unixToAtomicPicos(unix: number): BigInt\[\]